nus-cs2103-AY2021S1/tp/docs/team/lucastai98.md

   * User Guide:
     * Came up with the content outline of the first draft of modified User Guide.
     * Added user guide for dashboard-related features, including project dashboard and task dashboard.
+    * Added the glossary of terms
   * Developer Guide:
+    * Wrote the implementation of the design of the storage.
+    * Wrote the implementation of task feature.
+    * Added the glossary of terms.

 * **Community**:
   * Added all user stories of first draft to issue tracker